![]() |

 is a special place - the dust bath.
 This is the place of meeting of animals,

-dust bath is big deepening in the ground, filled with thick layer of dust.
+bath is big deepening in the ground, filled with thick layer of dust.
+Near it

-Near it there is a big heap of the compressed and dried up dung of porcupines
+there is a big heap of the compressed and dried up dung of porcupines – the

-– the real "bulletin board".
-Whitechest sniffs at it, learning much
+real "bulletin board".
+Whitechest sniffs at it, learning much about

-about life of neighbours.
-So, to a smell of the Striped Spike, the mature female
+life of neighbours.
+So, to a smell of the Striped Spike, the mature female from

-from the next territory, two more weak smells are added meaning, that at her
+the next territory, two more weak smells are added meaning, that at her twins

-smell of any male.
-It is clear, that he was here, but long time ago: the smell
+of any male.
+It is clear, that he was here, but long time ago: the smell is

 Having read "news", Whitechest goes to the bath.
 He is rather bothered